 How does your list provide value?

-I’m an email minimalist; I subscribe to very few things.
-I tend to believe that most people are minimalist as well (or, at least, don’t engage regularly).
+I’m a loyal email minimalist.
+I subscribe to only a handful of emails, but my favorite email to read each day is the Morning Brew.
+Assume your readers’ lives are busy.
+Thus, your list has to provide a reason for subscribers to not only subscribe but to engage.
 You can try to bait readers with fancy headlines and free downloads, but maintaining and growing your list will solely depend on the value your content provides.

-- Determine why you want to start a newsletter + how it fits with your overall brand and business.
+- Determine why you want to start a newsletter and how it will work for your brand;

-- Brainstorm 5-10 different email topics for your newsletter, identify a schedule (weekly, bi-weekly?), + start drafting newsletters!
+- Brainstorm 5-10 different email topics for your newsletter.